NicolasR/qnap-letsencrypt/README.md

 #### What's different to Szech's original script?
 - Added error handler with hability to notify with QNAP internal system (Log & email)

-#### What's different to Yannik's original script?
-we install a custom QNAP-compatible LetsEncrypt package so we can run the letsencrypt client natively.
-This means we don't run the Python web server, or the acme-tiny client.

-#### What's this QPython2 thing i have to install?
-QPython2 is a convenient source for the letsencrypt client which does not run natively on qnap OS.
-QPython is sourced from [here](https://forum.qnap.com/viewtopic.php?f=217&t=109899).

-#### Any multi-domain support?
-only support for one domain; you are welcome to fork and figure out your own approach ;-)

-#### There is a smaller package available for LetsEncrypt, why aren't you using that?
-That package is not compiled for x64 and isn't working with firmware 4.3.0+

-#### I disagree with your terrible code!
-I'm no expert in linux, nas or encryption, so please respond if you have some feedback for me.
-This is just a hobby project for my own education, and peace of mind :)

-#### How can I contribute anything to this project?
-Please open a pull request!

-#### What license is this code licensed under?
-GPLv2